Cohasset Weed Control Services

 Contact Cohasset's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper weed debris and organic waste management in Cohasset is essential for environmental protection and regulatory compliance.
-Seasonal yard waste collection runs from April–November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-Brush must be bundled in maximum 4-foot lengths and weigh no more than 50 pounds per bundle.
-The Transfer Station operates on a permit/sticker system for residents, with posted hours and fee structures; accepted materials include leaves, grass clippings, and brush.
-Invasive plants such as Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Herbicide-treated material requires special handling—coordinate with the Board of Health for guidance.
-Chemical containers must be triple-rinsed, documented, and brought to hazardous waste events; never dispose of them in regular trash or recycling.
+Proper weed debris disposal is essential for environmental protection and regulatory compliance in Cohasset.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
+Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
+The Transfer Station operates with resident permits, set hours, and specific fee structures for accepted materials.
+Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
+Herbicide-treated material requires special handling and Board of Health coordination.
+Chemical containers must be triple-rinsed and disposed of at hazardous waste events—never in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.

 Cohasset Department of Public Works